In episode Ten of the podcast, Simon your host, interviews the founder of the cancer charity ‘Yes To Life’, Robin Daly

 Janu Shirsasana (One-Legged Forward Bend)

 Once you’ve finished the yoga postures, you need to lie down so that your body and mind can get a few minutes of relaxation.
 This flushes out the toxins in the body which are the major cause of stress for your biological system.

 Proper breathing techniques can help free your mind from unwanted clutter and thoughts.
 This avoids the breeding of anxiety and keeps the mind fresh.
 You can try the following breathing methods –

 Meditation is a great technique for relaxing a mind which is distracted.
 It provides a sense of peace and calm.
 You can observe that with daily practice your mind gets involved with petty and insignificant things.
 Plus, meditation can help you to avoid worrying or getting anxious about the unforeseen future.

 Did you know supplements are one of the best options for taking control of your anxiety and stress?
-You could for instance try the nootropic supplement of Phenibut, which is available in tablet as well as powder form.
-This supplement is not only safe; it has already been used by people for several decades.Phenibut is a derivative of the brain chemical GABA, but is able to pass the blood-brain barrier more effectively, it is one of the most significant neurotransmitter of the human body.
+You could, for instance, try the nootropic supplement of Phenibut, which is available in tablet as well as powder form.
+This supplement is not only safe; it has already been used by people for several decades.Phenibut is a derivative of the brain chemical GABA but is able to pass the blood-brain barrier more effectively, it is one of the most significant neurotransmitters in the human body.
 It effectively calms the hormones related to anxiety and stress and brings a positive change to the mood and confidence of the user.

 Summing It Up

 Social anxieties and stress can be traumatic and create majorly off-putting experiences in your life.
 With the regular practice of yoga and meditation, you can minimise the negatives and hopefully kick them out of your life.
 However, if they are still persistent in your life, you can take mood and memory enhancing supplements to counter their ill-effects and reduce it safely and gradually.
 So go ahead and enjoy a stress-free life!

 Thank you to Dan Fries for this guest blog post!